 MEAC Board of Directors

-Kristi Ridd-Young, M.S., ICCE ( President) Alpine, UT
+Kristi Ridd-Young, B.S., ICCE (Vice President for Outreach and Development) Alpine, UT

 Education: Bachelor of Science in Public Health Administration, ICCE (International Childbirth Certified Educator) CD(DONA), DONA-approved doula trainer

 Professional Activities: Kristi Ridd-Young has been the president of Midwives College of Utah for the past 11 years.
 MCU is the largest MEAC-accredited, distance-education midwifery school offering two undergraduate degrees along with a Master of Science in Midwifery degree.
 Kristi is the former president of MEAC and currently serves as MEAC’s Vice-President of Outreach.
 She has been a member of US MERA’s Steering Committee for the last five years.
 As the founder of the Utah Doula Association which is one of the oldest and largest doula groups, she continues to influence the education and networking opportunities for doulas and childbirth educators.
 Kristi has been involved in the development of doula and midwifery education in Kuwait, Egypt and Saudi Arabia.
 In addition, Kristi is an adjunct professor at Salt Lake Community College, is a DONA-approved birth doula trainer, and specializes in training doulas to support survivors of sexual abuse.

 Heidi Fillmore, CPM, NHCM, BS (Vice President for Accreditation) Bridgton, Maine

 Education: 1987 Womancare Birth Center, Monett, MO.
 Internship with Diane Barnes, midwife.
 1986 Certificate of Graduation, Midwifery Training Institute, Albuquerque, NM.
 1982, BS Architecture, Southern Illinois University, Carbondale, IL.